 So when Christmas is over and the January blues sneak in they bring with them a house that can feel inadequate and quite frankly, a bit boring.
 Read below for some tips to decorate after Christmas and importantly how to fill the Christmas tree shaped gap that is left in your home (and heart!!).

 I love that moment when you switch on the Christmas tree lights for the first time, the whole room glows and over the Christmas period it provides quite a large source of soft, warm light.
 Its no wonder that when they’ve been put away the room is left feeling a bit gloomy.
 Regardless of the time of year I advocate getting your lighting right.
 It really is so, so important.
 As a really quick guide make sure you have light at different levels around the room.
 You should ideally have around 5-8 sources of soft light (I know this sounds a lot but trust me you’ll notice the difference).
 These should comprise of both task and ambient lighting.
 Ambient lighting is a really important one to combat the January blues.
 You still want your home to feel cosy so make sure you have softly lit lamps to take the place of your twinkly fairy light.
-If you want the ultimate guide to how to light your house then have a read of this interview with lighting designer, Toria.
-She shares all of her do’s and don’t’s for lighting design.

 You can be the biggest advocate of neutrals yet when Christmas comes around it’s likely that you might let a little more colour slip into your home.
 If not in your choice of furnishings then the tree itself provides a large expanse of deep wintery green then makes your home feel cosy and vibrant.
 It’s likely that when you begrudgingly take the tree down, you’re left feeling like you’re home is a bit drab and maybe injecting a bit of colour isn’t such a bad thing.
 Plants are an obvious answer here.
 There are so many great houseplant variations varying from small succulents to large cheese plants.
 They add a sense of freshness and vitality to your space and may give you that yearned for connection to nature.
 If you’re looking for something a little more temporary, a pretty bunch of blooms are a great way to liven up the space.
 I’m currently getting inspiration from the talented people at Bramble and Wild, you need to check our their Instagram!
 Eucalyptus is always a firm favourite of mine.
 It has a slight ode to the Christmas tree and the simplicity of the greeny blue tones adds the perfect touch of classic green to any room (plus is smells amazing).